 Exhibition Interpretative Goals: This installation is intended to:

-- Raise awareness about the realities of the US/Mexico border, including the suffering and death occuring daily (since the Clinton Administration) as a direct result of the Border Patrol policy known as “Prevention Through Deterrence.”
+- Raise awareness about the realities of the US/Mexico border, including the suffering and death occuring daily since the mid-1990s as a direct result of the Border Patrol policy known as “Prevention Through Deterrence.”

 - Globally memorialize the thousands who have died as a result of this policy, especially those people still unidentified whose remains have yet to be reunited family members.